patxoca/learningit/README.rst

 learningit
 ==========

-repo to play with git and get familiar with github
+repo to play with git and get acquainted with github